jcaip/jcaip.github.io/about.md

 Prior to this I took a year off to join the data team at [Blend](https://blend.com), where I used deep learning to identify app quality issues from NPS comments.
 Before that I interned at [JPL](https://www.jpl.nasa.gov/).

-In my free time I like lifting, exploring nature, and making bad decisions with good friends.
+In my free time I like lifting, exploring nature, and eating tasty things.

 If you want to chat about anything feel free to reach out.